mezglews/hystrix_basic/src/main/resources/tips.md

 ##### 2 Threads - bulkhead
 Increase total request + 1 (more than total threads)  - show request execution rejection
 ##### 3 Circuit breaker

-## 2. Command configuration
-Run Main and show whats logged etc

-##### 2.1 Basic configuration
-*andCommandKey()*
-Sets the name of the command executed - by default is the class name

-*andThreadPoolKey()*
-Default ThreadPoolName is taken from HystrixCommandGroupKey If we logically want these commands grouped together but want them isolated differently then we would use HystrixThreadPoolKey to give each of them a different thread-pool.

-*andThreadPoolPropertiesDefaults - coreSize()*
-Discussed in chapter 4 - settings for thread pool and command execution strategy

-#####2.2 CB properties
 https://raw.githubusercontent.com/wiki/Netflix/Hystrix/images/circuit-breaker-1280.png

 CB properties